-Quality metrics are used throughout the drugs and industry to monitor quality control systems and processes and drive continuous improvement efforts in drug manufacturing.
+Quality metrics are critical in the measurement and assessment of the quality systems in the pharmaceutical and biologics industry.
+These quality metrics are used throughout the industry to monitor quality control systems and processes and drive continuous improvement efforts in drug manufacturing.

 In 2016 the Food and Drug Administration issued a guidance document titled Submission of Quality Metrics Data Guidance for Industry.

 In this guidance document the FDA communicates the importance of Quality Metrics to help develop compliance, inspection policies and practices.
 The FDA also communicates the importance of quality metrics and their intent to implement a Quality Metrics program.

 Validation is a critical indicator of the quality of processes and system during their lifecycle.

 Validation metrics can be an excellent tool to monitor the health of critical GMP processes and systems.
 Metrics also provide data that measures the quality of the process during the lifecycle.

 Unfortunately, validation metrics are often overlooked not well understood and defined in the industry.
 This article will discuss the importance of validation metrics and the relationship to the FDA initiative.
 This article will also discuss how to identify and implement quality and productivity metrics for validation.

 Companies in the industry continue to struggle to identify and implement meaningful metrics that assess the quality of the validation program.

 Some of the challenges are related to the fact that companies normally put more emphasis in traditional metrics.
 Traditional metrics normally involve a combination of quality and productivity metrics normally impacting core processes in the quality system such as deviations, CAPA, lot release and trending of deviations